FabianaMFZ/Speak-Smart-Flask-App/README.md

 #### Key Features
 - Real-time audio recording and streaming.
-- Real-time transcription updates via Socket.IO.
+- Real-time transcription and confidence score updates.
 - Feedback processing for the transcript using GPT-based models.
 - Grammar checking using LanguageTool.
-- User-friendly web interface with Bootstrap.
+- User-friendly web interface.

 #### Here's a brief flow of how the web app operates:

 **User Interface Interaction:**

 Start Recording: User clicks the "Start Recording" button.
     The app sends a request to /start_recording with parameters like filename, phrases, and language codes.
     The server begins recording audio and streaming it to the Google Cloud Speech API.
     Real-time updates are sent to the client via Socket.IO, including transcript and confidence updates.

 Stop Recording: User clicks the "Stop Recording" button.
     The app sends a request to /stop_recording.
     The server stops recording, saves the audio, and updates the interface.
     The feedback modal is shown for the user to review and provide feedback.

 Submit Feedback: User clicks the "Ready" button in the feedback modal.
     The app sends a request to /feedback with the transcript and language code.
     The server processes the feedback, checks grammar, and uses OpenAI to analyze the transcript.
     The feedback, including any grammar issues and improvement suggestions, is returned and displayed in the UI.

 Retry: User clicks the "Retry" button.
     The app sends a request to /retry to reset the session.
     The server clears the audio queue and recording state.
     The UI is reset to allow for a new recording session.

 **Real-Time Updates:**
   Transcript and Confidence Updates: During recording, the server sends real-time updates about the transcript and confidence scores to the client via Socket.IO.